nwops/puppet-debugger/README.md

 https://github.com/nwops/puppet-repl-demo

 ## Web demo
-There is a demo of the [puppet-repl](https://www.puppet-repl.com) online but is somewhat limited at this time.
+There is a web version of the [puppet-repl](https://www.puppet-repl.com) online but is somewhat limited at this time.
 In the future we will be adding lots of awesome features to the web repl.

 ## Usage